 To find the site of the rabbits' warren, take the country lane (Ecchinswell Road) which runs south from Ecchinswell and cross over Fox's lane at the cross roads.
-The lane then climbs up over the western end of Watership Down, and near the top, beyond a grove of trees, a foot track on the left curves across the face of the down, close to where Adams places the warren.
-You can walk along the track and perhaps catch sight of a rabbit.
+The lane then climbs up over the western end of Watership Down.
+Near the top, beyond a grove of trees, a foot track on the left curves across the face of the down, close to where Adams places the warren.
+You can walk along the track and perhaps catch sight of a rabbit if you're lucky.